Justin McElroy: Early and personal life

 McElroy was born in 1980 to Clint McElroy, former co-host of WTCR-FM's morning radio show in Huntington, West Virginia, and his wife Leslie.
 McElroy attended Marshall University, and lives in Huntington as of 2020.
 He has been married to Dr. Sydnee Smirl McElroy since 2006.
-They have two children: Charlie Gail “Chuck” McElroy, born on August 12, 2014, and Cooper Renee McElroy, born on February 13, 2018.
+They have two daughters: Charlie Gail McElroy, born on August 12, 2014, and Cooper Renee McElroy, born on February 13, 2018.

 Career

 Journalism

 McElroy worked for the Ironton Tribune as a reporter from 2005, covering Ohio University Southern, the Ironton and Coal Grove areas and feature stories.
 After becoming news editor for the paper he then worked at Joystiq as a journalist from 2007 to 2012.
-During this time, he was the producer of the Joystiq podcast.

-In 2012, McElroy co-founded Polygon, a video game website, along with his brother Griffin and Christopher Grant, and was formerly an editor-at-large at said website.
+In 2012, McElroy co-founded Polygon, a video game website, along with his brother Griffin and Christopher Grant, and was formerly an editor-at-large there.
 In 2018, Justin and Griffin both announced their departure from Polygon, in order to focus on their podcasting careers and families.

 Podcasting

+During McElroy's time at Joystiq, he was the producer and co-host of The Joystiq Podcast, which ran from 2007 to 2012.
 Since 2010, Justin McElroy has co-hosted the comedy podcast My Brother, My Brother and Me along with his brothers Griffin and Travis.
 The podcast began in 2010 as a form of "self-entertainment" before it was added to the Maximum Fun network.
 The podcast takes the form of a humorous "advice show", in which the brothers answer questions that have been directly submitted by listeners, as well as questions that listeners have found on Yahoo!
 Answers.
 In 2010, the show was consistently listed among the top 10 comedy podcasts on iTunes, and it has received positive critical reception.
-The podcast was later turned into a 2017 television show, which originally aired on Seeso and now streams on VRV.
+The podcast was later turned into a 2017 television show, which originally aired on Seeso and formerly streamed on VRV.

 Since June 21, 2013, Justin and his wife Sydnee have co-hosted the podcast Sawbones, a "marital tour of misguided medicine" and a humorous exploration of medical history, focusing on the many ways the medical community has been wrong in the past.
 A book based on this podcast, The Sawbones Book: The Horrifying, Hilarious Road To Modern Medicine, was published by Weldon Owen on October 9, 2018.